-Anne-Marie has a genuine passion for, and commitment to, family law.
-She was admitted as a solicitor in 2000 and has practiced her entire career in this jurisdiction, including having spent two years as the Legal Associate to a highly respect Family Court Judge prior to her admission.
-She is an accredited Family Law Specialist, a Nationally Accredited mediator, and the Queensland Solicitor representative on the Law Council of Australia’s Family Law Section – the peak representative body for family lawyers in Australia.
+Anne-Marie has a genuine passion for, and commitment to, dispute resolution.
+She was admitted as a solicitor in 2000 and has practiced primarily in Family Law.
+She works primarily as a mediator and collaborative lawyer and has trained hundreds of practitioners in the key elements of Collaborative Practice.
+She is regarded as one of the best in her field and is highly regarded by her colleagues, the judiciary and those in academia.
+Anne-Marie regularly presents on Dispute Resolution topics at National and International Conferences.
+She is an accredited Family Law Specialist, a Nationally Accredited mediator, a Registered Arbitrator and the Queensland Solicitor representative on the Law Council of Australia’s Family Law Section – the peak representative body for family lawyers in Australia.

 Anne-Marie is committed to Collaborative practice, and since being trained in 2006, has actively applied this method of dispute resolution ever since.
 She is a leader in the local collaborative community and, with a strong interest in teaching, is the Family Law course coordinator and lecturer at the University of Queensland where she has been nominated for the Excellence in Teaching award.

 Over the past 15 years Anne-Marie has regularly presented papers and participated in media coverage on a wide range of family law topics and has been a contributing author to the CCH loose leaf service and Master Family Law Guide for many years.
 She is also

 currently a contributing editor (Alternate Dispute Resolution) to the Australian Family Law Review and her professional standing has seen her represent the profession in discussions with the Courts and other associated organisations, including in relation to Collaborative Practice.